 WASHINGTON, Dec.
 9, 2013 /PRNewswire-USNewswire/ --Fifteen years after the 1998 state tobacco settlement, Florida ranks 15th in the nation in funding programs to prevent kids from smoking and help smokers quit, according to a national report released today by a coalition of public health organizations.

 Florida currently spends $65.6 million a year on tobacco prevention and cessation programs, which is 31.1 percent of the $210.9 million recommended by the Centers for Disease Control and Prevention (CDC).
 Other key findings for Florida include:

-- Florida will collect $1.6 billion this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 4.3 percent of it on tobacco prevention programs.
+- Florida this year will collect $1.6 billion in revenue from the 1998 tobacco settlement and tobacco taxes, but will spend just 4.2 percent of it on tobacco prevention programs.

 SOURCE Campaign for Tobacco-Free Kids